deanluka/myrepo/README.md

 Here we describe keys configuration of Mac OS.
 We are not in Citrix RDP or in Microsoft Remote Desktop or in Windows.
 Plain Mac.
 So you are proud new owner of MacBook, you love your new toy, everything is fine, everything works, life has a meaning.
 It is little strange that Copy, Paste, Find, ... are Alt-C and Alt-V Alt-F instead of Ctrl-C Ctrl-V Ctrl-F, but you get used to it.
 After all, Alt key is closer, so it is easier to type combos - no little finger gymnastics.
 You are thinking about switching Control and Alt, but then you would have to switch it back in Terminal where Ctrl-C and Ctrl-V still have some function (interrupt and control character insert) and in remote windows.
 You would also have to fix Alt-Tab which would now be Ctrl-Tab, so you just keep everything as is.

 Problems really start when you connect external keyboard.
 First thing you notice is that Mac or Command key is not really Alt!
 It is more like Windows key on a wrong position.
 Oh noooooooo!
 Why Apple, why?
-Why couldn't you go to poor neighbor that doesn't have money for expensive stuff, so only has PC and see how his keyboard looks like.
+Why couldn't you go to poor neighbor next door that doesn't have money for expensive stuff, so only has PC and see how his keyboard looks like.
 How could you change ten hardware architectures, from 6502 to Motorola 68000 to PowerC to Intel and finally ARM, and OS from Apple DOS to MacOS to NeXTSTEP to Darwin with Mach 3 BSD kernel but keyboard keys could not be set straight through all this time?
 Don't you feel suffering and sorrow of your fellow users.
 Don't you care about your users.
 Don't you hear the trumpets calling in the distance... :)

 ![Apple II](./apple2.jpg) ![Macintosh](./macintosh.jpg) ![NeXT](./next.jpg)